AshishBytes/Top.gg-vote-counter/README.md

 ### Step 2.1: Import code
 Click on **New Project** > **Import from GitHub** > **Copy this url `https://github.com/HAPPY7131/Top.gg-vote-counter/edit/main/README.md` Then past on it** > **Press `ok`**

+### Step 2.2: Installation
+1. Add your Discord BOT TOKEN to the .env file in the ' BOT_TOKEN=bottokenhere '

+2. Add your DBL API key to the .env file in the ' TOPGG_TOKEN=top.ggtokenhere '

+3. Add your Authorization password to the .env file as ' TOPGG_AUTH=passwrodhere '

+4. Add your Discord Channel Id to the .env file as ' CHANNEL_ID=channelidhere '

+5. Add your TOP.GG Vote Link to the .env file as ' VOTE_LINK=votelinkhere '

+6. Add your EMBED COLOR to the .env file as ' EMBED_COLOR=embedcolorhere '

+7. Add your BANNER LINK to the .env file as ' BANNER_LINK=bannerlinkhere '

+8. Go to "https://top.gg/bot/YourBotID/edit" scroll down to "Webhook" the put the URL to "http://yourprojectname.glitch.me/dblhook" and set the "Authorization" to what you put in the .env file!

+9. After all of that.. press "Save" on top.gg and then press "Test" and it should work!